 Morbidity and mortality

-The morbidity and mortality due to toxic nodular goiter can be divided into problems related to hyperthyroidism and problems related to the growth of the nodules and the gland.
+The morbidity and mortality due to toxic nodular goiter can be divided into problems related to hyperthyroidism and issues associated with the growth of the nodules and the gland.

-It is more common in older adults; Therefore, complications due to comorbidities, such as coronary heart disease, are significant in the management of hyperthyroidism.
+It is more common in older adults; Therefore, complications due to comorbidities, such as coronary heart disease, are significant in managing hyperthyroidism.

 The majority of patients with toxic nodular goiter are older than 50 years.
 Thyrotoxicosis often occurs in patients with a history of long-standing goiter.

 Toxicity occurs in a subset of patients who develop an autonomous function.
-This toxicity usually reaches a maximum in the sixth and seventh decade of life, especially in people with a family history of multinodular goiter, which suggests a genetic component.
+This toxicity usually reaches a maximum in the sixth and seventh decade of life, especially in people with a family history of multinodular goiter, suggesting a genetic component.

-Similar to the treatment of Graves’ disease, there are three main classes of therapy: antithyroid drugs, radioactive iodine ablation, and subtotal thyroidectomy.
+There are three main classes of therapy in treating Graves’ disease: antithyroid drugs, radioactive iodine ablation, and subtotal thyroidectomy.

-Antithyroid drugs have not been widely accepted in the treatment of Plummer’s disease because they are less effective and life-long therapy would be necessary.
+Antithyroid drugs have not been widely accepted in treating Plummer’s disease because they are less effective, and life-long therapy would be necessary.

-Unlike the usual spontaneous remission of Graves’ disease, hyperthyroidism of toxic nodular goiter continues indefinitely.
+Unlike the usual spontaneous remission of Graves’ disease, hyperthyroidism or toxic nodular goiter continues indefinitely.

 Its use (antithyroid drugs) is recommended only as an adjuvant when necessary for the initial control of hyperthyroidism.

-Radioiodine therapy is inferior to the role it plays in Graves’ disease because toxic nodular goiter often persists after therapy.
+Radioiodine therapy is inferior to the role it plays in Graves’ disease because toxic nodular goiter often persists after treatment.

-The goal of radiotherapy in Plummer’s disease is the destruction of the autonomic tissue and the restoration of euthyroidism.
+The goal of radiotherapy in Plummer’s disease is to destroy the autonomic tissue and restore euthyroidism.

 Erickson and associates evaluated the medical records of 253 patients treated for toxic nodular goiter between 1975 and 1993.

-Of those treated with radioactive iodine, 20% required a second treatment, unlike those that had been treated with surgery, which did not require a second treatment.
+Of those treated with radioactive iodine, 20% required a second treatment, unlike those treated with surgery, which did not require a second treatment.

-In the report by Erickson and associates, half of the patients treated surgically had achieved success in 3 days for surgical treatment versus 3 months for treatment with radioactive iodine.
+In the report by Erickson and associates, half of the patients treated surgically had achieved success in 3 days for surgical treatment versus three months for treatment with radioactive iodine.